 Yes, most of the solutions to these problems lie in the hands of our government and bigger corporations, but I stand strong in my belief that change can still start from a grassroots movement.

-I’m not saying you have to go out and give public speeches on why climate change is real, or donate thousands of dollars to help with relief and restoration– not everyone has the privilege to give up their time and money to do so.
-Not to mention, as a college student, paying attention to our wasteful actions while balancing school, work, and a social life can seem a little taxing.
-However, regardless of all of this, there are still so many ways for us all to make baby steps towards change as we balance all aspects of life.
+I’m not saying you have to go out and give speeches on why climate change is real, or donate thousands of dollars to help with relief and restoration– not everyone has the privilege to give up their time and money to do so.
+Not to mention, as college students, paying attention to our wasteful actions while navigating school, work, and a social life can seem a little taxing.
+However, regardless of all of this, there are still so many ways for us to make baby steps towards change as we balance all aspects of life.

 And, with a vast majority of schools transitioning to mostly-virtual classes this semester, partaking in a sustainable lifestyle right from the comfort of your own home is easier now than ever before.

 So, without further ado, here is a compiled list of seven simple steps for college students to take towards sustainability!

 As I already mentioned, most colleges are making the move to online classes this fall.
 With that underway, there is less reason for people to be driving to and from campus in the first place.
 The rate of carbon emissions has greatly declined over the past five months due to the pandemic, but this trend will not last as things slowly start to open back up.
 So, although your remote work and schooling may not give you a need to carpool, you can always attempt it in other areas.

 For example, need to get groceries?
 Ask your roommates if they’re running low too!
 You can make it into a group trip, or you can pick up a few items for them while you’re there.